-The FSP map shows the designations and other areas listed in FPPR Section 14(3) that were in effect on the date the FSP was submitted for approval.
+The FSP map shows the designations and other areas listed in FPPR section 14(3) that were in effect on the date the FSP was submitted for approval.
 Parks and conservancies are excluded from the FSP.
 Other areas excluded from the FDU area are clearly indicated on the map as not being included.

-Designations in effect at the time of submission.
+Designations in effect at the time of submission are:

 Type of Designation in FDU 1 or FDU 2 Date Designated and comments

 FPPR Section 14(3)(b) None designated

 Wildlife Habitat Areas

 FPPR Section 14(3)(c) None designated

 Fisheries Sensitive Areas

 FPPR Section 14(3)(d) None designated

 Lakeshore Management Areas

 FPPR Section 14(3)(e) Scenic Areas and associated VQOs established for TSA and TFLs consolidated

 Scenic Areas and mapped, December 22, 2005.

 FPPR Section 14(3)(f) None designated

 Identified L1 Lakes

-FPPR Section 14(3)(g) None designated within FDU 1 or FDU 2
+FPPR Section 14(3)(g) None designated

 Community Watersheds

 FPPR Section 14(3)(h) Not applicable

 Old Growth Management Areas

 FPPR Section 14(3)(i) As shown on the FSP Map

 Area in which commercial timber harvesting is prohibited by another enactment

-FPPR Section 14(3)(j) The FSP map show the cutting permits and road permits held or applied for by A&A Trading (Haida Gwaii) Ltd. before and on the date of FSP approval.
+FPPR Section 14(3)(j) The FSP map shows the cutting permits and road permits held or applied for by A&A Trading (Haida Gwaii) Ltd. before and on the date of FSP approval.

-Recreation Sites & Trails None designated within FDU 1 or FDU 2
+Recreation Sites & Trails None designated

-4.0 Undertakings, Results and Strategies
+4.0 UNDERTAKINGS, RESULTS AND STRATEGIES